 The coworking community is made up of small business owners, early-stage entrepreneurs, freelancers, employees, and businesses that find the perfect office space in this new way of work that has lower rent costs.
 But what should you bring to your first coworking day?

 You have chosen which coworking space you'd like to go to, but you don't know what you should take with you?
 Can I eat my food there?
 Is there a microwave?
 Can I bring my dog, or my baby?
 These questions can only be answered by the coworking space you are going to, since each coworking space has their own specific rules that everyone must follow.
 You can check them on their website, or call them to ask any question before you get there.
-In any case, however, you can expect the community manager to give you all basic information about the workspace when you arrive , such as where the toilets and kitchen are, whether you need to reserve a phone booth for your meetings, etc.
+In any case, however, you can expect the community manager to give you all basic information about the workspace when you arrive , such as where the toilets and kitchen are, whether you need to reserve a phone booth for your meetings, etc. For more insights on what to expect upon arrival, read here.

-But there are some items that you should definitely bring to a coworking space to have a great coworking experience, since having all you need to do your job is key to determine how your experience will be.
+But there are some items that you should definitely bring to a coworking space to make sure you have a great coworking experience, since having all you need to do your job is key to determine how your experience will be.
 So here's a list with tips for you to avoid an unpleasant experience!

 1. Laptop charger